Apple Apologizes For iPhone Slowdown Drama, Will Offer $29 Battery Replacements - Slashdot

 I'm more happy about that than anything, it will be great to have something concrete to point to if someones phone seems slow and I want to rule out an old battery being part of the issue.

 Actually...other phones suffer the battery issues constantly.
 I deal with the crap all the time where Android users complain thier phone have weird issues crop up as their phone ages past the 12-18 month stage.
 They swear it can't be the battery, we wipe the phone, and yet it persists.
 A new OEM battery later, and their issues are almost always cleared up.
 When phones required the small amount a Nokia candybar used it was no problem.
-There's more power in a modern iPhone than desktop computers released a fe
+There's more power in a modern iPhone than desktop computers released a few years ago.
+Just as when a PC PSU is failing & making for bizzare shit going on, so can a battery make for high speed computations to eat it.

 Re: (Score:2)